-LAND USE KEY PRINCIPLE
+LAND USE KEY PRINCIPLES

-- Diversify the range of land uses in the town P While some areas will be more commercially or centre. residentially focussed, through the framework, new - Encourage the introduction of new leisure uses development will be encouraged to introduce a new in the town centre such as an ice rink, bowling range and mix of uses to the area, in line with the alley or theatre.
-Council's objective to strengthen the vitality and the in the town centre. - Support the introduction of new residential uses viability of the town centre. - Adopt adaptive and flexible design principles. - Identify areas of significant land use change or transition in the town centre and work with partners to support an effective switch to new land uses.
+- Diversify the range of land uses in the town centre. - Encourage the introduction of new leisure uses in the town centre such as an ice rink, bowling alley or theatre. - Support the introduction of new residential uses in the town centre. - Adopt adaptive and flexible design principles. - Identify areas of significant land use change or transition in the town centre and work with partners to support an effective switch to new land uses.

-3.5 Heritage
+3 Grimsby Town Centre Masterplan 3.5 Heritage